Things To Do

 Payment Methods

-Cards (chip and PIN or contactless) are widely accepted; cash is handy for markets and small vendors.
-ATMs are common in town.
+Cards (Visa, Mastercard) and contactless payments are widely accepted; cash is handy for markets and smaller shops; mobile payments like Apple Pay are increasingly common.

 Best Time to Visit